influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influxd/recovery/_index.md

 ---
 title: influxd recovery
-description: The `influxd recovery` commands and subcommands recover ...
+description: >
+  The `influxd recovery` command and subcommands provide tools for recovering operator access to InfluxDB by directly modifying authorization, organization, and user data stored on disk.
 menu:
   influxdb_2_1_ref:
     parent: influxd